-If you’re not afraid to tackle a DIY project, a rolling storage cart provides ample storage for absolutely everything in your sports arsenal.
+If you’re not afraid to tackle a DIY project, a rolling storage cart provides ample storage capacity for absolutely everything in your sports arsenal.

 Repurpose an old bookshelf or build your own garage cubbies.
-Love that it provides storage for shoes, helmets and other smaller pieces of equipment.
+Love that it provides storage for shoes, helmets, and other smaller pieces of equipment.

-Use rubber coated hooks and ladder hooks to hang ski poles and ice skates when they’re not in use.
+Use rubber-coated hooks and ladder hooks to hang ski poles and ice skates when they’re not in use.

 For a cheap solution, try this PVC football equipment storage idea.
 (Unsure of original source – If it’s yours, let us know so we can credit you!

 Another genius idea to organize with PVC Pipes Projects, only this time, the creator designed a rack to hold his footballs, netballs, basketballs, and volleyballs.
 I like this idea since you can make your rack as big or as small as you require depending on the number and sizes of balls you need to rack up.